Google Sheets fill down can save you a lot of time when doing data entry or working with data.

 How Do I Turn On Autofill in Google Sheets? / How Do You Hide and Display the Fill Handle?

-You can navigate to Tools>Auto complete to adjust the setting for autofill (like turning off suggestions) but you can’t turn it off completely.
+You can navigate to Tools > Auto complete to adjust the settings for autofill (like turning off suggestions), but you can’t turn it off completely.

 What Is the Fill Handle in Sheets?